Rohit-554/statsHunter/README.md

 ## For Developers & Contributors

-Everyone is welcome to contribute to the project your single line of code can help many Read the contribution.md page for more details
+Everyone is welcome to contribute to the project your single line of code can help many Read the [contribution.md](https://github.com/Rohit-554/statsHunter/blob/master/contribution.md) page for more details

+## For Designers and writers

+If you are a UX/UI or a writer you can still contribute to this project and you have a great project to showcase checkout designerContributer.md

 ## Coming Soon to Your Device
 Stay tuned as we work tirelessly to bring you the most comprehensive and user-friendly Valorant companion app.
 Elevate your gameplay, connect with the community, and become a true statsHunter.